RoenAronson/propel-largest-number-evolution/src/Markdown.md

 The program should not use parentheses, but should be able to manipulate the order of the integers given.

-I chose this problem because there certainly exists a "correct" solution, but it is not obvious the best way to solve it.
+I chose this problem because there certainly exists a "correct" solution, but the solution is not obvious.

 <hr>